hzeller/digi-spherometer/calibration/README.md

 Effective Spherometer radius: 49.906mm
 ```

 Done.
+Maybe you want to re-do the measurements a couple of times with different
+rotations on the scanner to even out slight aspect-ratio and reading issues.
+Take an average of that effective spherometer radius measurement.

-Now we can build the firmware with the exact value for more exact
+Now we can build the firmware with the calculated value for more accurate
 readings:

 ```